Nitrate test

-A nitrate test is a chemical test used to determine the presence of nitrate ion in solution.
-Testing for the presence of nitrate via wet chemistry is generally difficult compared with testing for other anions,as almost all nitrates are soluble in water.
+A nitrate test is a chemical test used to determine the presence of nitrate ion in a solution.
+Testing for the presence of nitrate via wet chemistry is generally difficult compared with testing for other anions because most nitrates are soluble in water.
 In contrast, many common ions give insoluble salts, e.g. halides precipitate with silver, and sulfate precipitate with barium.

 The nitrate anion is an oxidizer, and many tests for the nitrate anion are based on this property.
 However, other oxidants present in the analyte may interfere and give erroneous results.

 Nitrate can also be detected by first reducing it to the more reactive nitrite ion and using one of many nitrite tests.